kevinbeaty/underarm/README.md

   }

 ```
-We are simply composing transducers.
+We are composing transducers.
 The previous examples are all using transducers behind the scenes.
-Method chaining is implicit and is simple composition, `_r.generate` uses an iterator and passes on to `transduce`.
+Method chaining is implicit and is composition, `_r.generate` uses an iterator and passes on to `transduce`.
 Even `asCallback` uses transducers but steps through the results using the argument of a callback, instead of reducing over the results.

 ### Node Async